Are Black Windows More Expensive?

 When comparing similar-quality units, black windows are frequently more expensive than white ones when looking for new windows.
 This can significantly increase the cost to build or remodel a large home.
 In other instances, it was spent over $100,000 to construct residences with black windows.

 The black option often raises the price of the window or door by 15% to 30%.
+Are black framed windows more expensive?
+The installation process is identical.
 The installation process is identical.
 The precise price disparity varies depending on the manufacturer and window.

 This may also increase the cost of a home with black windows.
 Though not always.
 Sometimes, high-end windows offer a fair return on investment.
 A selling element could be the presence of black windows.